awsaba/xwingtmg2-inventory-rs/README.md

 Contributions welcome!

 - Optionally output direct to CSV.
+- Remove `unwrap` and other `rust` no-nos.
 - Add support ships and dials.
 Like, I have lost track of my T-65s and valid dials I have for them.
 - Tests: Add at least 1 of everything to a collection in YASB and use that as input.
 - GitHub actions for linting, building, and testing.
+- Embed necessary data and build a binary.
 - Generate a lookup from the YASB names to the `xws` id using the yasb card listing.
 - Make expansions support separate from yasb.
 Working with yasb requires looking up from the YASB expansion and card names to something like XWS name in any case,